 A nonrefundable application fee of $60 must be submitted; upon completion of the application, online payment will become available.
 Payments may also be made by check or money order to Sarah Lawrence College, and submitted via mail.
 An official transcript from each undergraduate and graduate institution you have attended is required prior to enrollment in the graduate program.

 What is the application process timeline?

-Applications and all supporting documents are due January 1 for enrollment in the fall of that same calendar year.
+Applications and all supporting documents are due December 15 for enrollment in the fall of the following calendar year.
 When all of your materials are received and processed, the Graduate Studies Office will notify you.
 If an application is incomplete, a letter will be sent to you by early February.
 Applicants who are selected for an interview will be contacted through phone, or e-mail in February or March to schedule a program interview for March or April.
 All genetic counseling programs in North America, including Sarah Lawrence College, release final admissions decisions on the same date, called Universal Notification Day.
 This typically occurs in late April, but the exact date changes year to year.

 If I applied to the program in the past, but was not accepted, how do I reapply?

 First, we highly encourage you to contact us for feedback about ways in which you can improve your application before reapplying.

 If you applied during the 2014-2015 cycle, you can login to your online application portal using the same email address.
 If your email address has changed please contact Graduate Studies at 914-395-2371 so your profile can be updated.
 After you create a new application, some fields and supporting documents will pre-populate.
 These represent data we think is less likely to change year-to-year, although you are encouraged to update any information necessary.
 We require a new personal statement, new CV, and updated letters of recommendations.
 You will also be required to submit a new application fee.